 What does Michaelmas MEAN?

 The metaphor of taming the dragon is like learning to harness nature’s pure energy.
 I talk about aspects of this in this blog post about emotions and in this video about dragons.
 The natural world is an infinite source of energy (fire, rushing water, wind, sun) and if we can learn to work with the natural world, we will always be cared for.
 This is a vital message for children: when we are stewards of the world, the world will always provide for us.

 This truly is a thing to celebrate: take care of the world and it will take care of you.

 Simple, yet deeply profound.

-Thus at Michaelmas celebrations, you will find food, dancing, music, games and a LOT of enthusiasm.
+Thus at Michaelmas celebrations, you will find food, dancing, music, games, and a LOT of enthusiasm.
 In the old times, festival days were held to enjoy the fruits of the labor and to say thank you.
 Most of our ancestors’ time was spent working to provide food and shelter.
-Though we don’t need to work as hard as we once did, it is still vital to enjoy ourselves and to say thank you with our smiling faces.
+Though many of us don’t need to work as hard as our ancestors once did, it is still vital to enjoy ourselves and to say thank you with our smiling faces.

 Here are a few fun ideas to help you incorporate the Michaelmas Festival and this expression of gratitude into your fall plans: